Managing People: Power-over versus Power-with

 • Blaming makes things worse.

-• We can all have difficulties changing.
+• We can all have difficulty changing.

 • All people have strengths and resources, both known and unknown to them.